 Since the inception of the District command cars have been provided as staff vehicles to improve the number of available responders 24/7/365.
-Today the District maintains a fleet of five command vehicles, two SUV's and three pickups are used both by staff and duty officers.
+Today the District maintains a fleet of five command vehicles, two SUV's and three pickups are used both by staff, duty officers and weeknight responders.
 While most of the time these vehicles are used to commute and conduct Fire Department business they also serve as mobile command posts for large scale incidents, because of the ability to provide quick response for command and backup command the District provides vehicles to exempt staff to be available to assist even when not assigned as the District Duty Chief.
-Of the five command vehicles in use three are assigned specifically to the Chief, Administrative Officer and Deputy Chief; the other two vehicles are used by the weekend duty officer, the Station Captains serving as the Duty Chief as well as throughout the week used by members for District errands and travel to training classes.
+Of the five command vehicles in use three are assigned specifically to the Chief, Administrative Officer and Deputy Chief; the other two vehicles are used by the weekend duty officer, the Station Captains serving as the Duty Chief, weeknight responders as well as throughout the week used by members for District errands and travel to training classes.

 Appar # Radio # Year Strategic Plan WSRB Year If Reserve Replace Cost est CIP Year

 Comnd 80k Miles now

 0018 Batt 50 2011 80k 2024 \$70k 63k

 0028 Ch 250 2013 80k 2023 \$70k 60k

 0029 Du 50 2014 80k 2026 \$75k 56k

 0035 Adm 50 2018 80k 2029 \$75k 12k

 0042 Ch 50 2021 80k 2031 \$80k 1k

-0042 Ch 50 2021 80k 2031 \$80k Replacement years are an estimate of when the vehicle will hit mileage.
-1k
+Replace ment year s are an e estimate of who en the vehicle will hit mile eage.